10 unmissable things to do in Boston

 The Red Sox play at Fenway Park, the oldest ballpark in America.
 Baseball legends like Babe Ruth, Ted Williams, Carl Yastrzemski, and countless others played games there.

 Tip: Tickets to Red Sox games are hard to come by.
 If you can’t get hold of any for your visit to Boston, the next best thing is to go on a guided tour of the park.
-On a one-hour walking tour of Fenway Park, you can explore the grounds and learn about the Park’s fascinating history from a local expert.

 8. Top up the tan on Revere Beach